IsarNejad/IsarNejad.github.io/_pages/about.md

 # Latest News

-### We will be at ACL 2023 in Toronto and will be presenting the following papers:
+### We will be at ACL 2023 in Toronto and will present the following papers:

 - Svetlana Kiritchenko, Georgina Curto, Isar Nejadgholi, and Kathleen C. Fraser.
 (2023) Aporophobia: An Overlooked Type of Toxic Language Targeting the Poor.
 In Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH).